Credit vs debit card comparison: the main difference

 Play it safe

-If safety is on top of your list, then you’ll want to stick to debit cards.
+If safety is on priority of your list, then you’ll want to stick to debit cards.
 There’s no risk of being penalised or caught in a spending spree—you simply cannot buy once you’ve spent all your money (overdraft protection can tide you over temporarily, but not for long).
 Of course, it’s for that same reason you might want to keep a credit card on hand anyway.
 Most experts suggest having an emergency card with a good credit limit ready at all times, so you don’t find yourself at a complete loss.